renebrummel/ForNAV.TrainingModules/Modules/02 Edit your first report/EditYourFirstReport.Trainer.md

 * Preview again
 * Saving the report
 * Running the finished report
-* Open reports and layouts from teh ForNAV designer
+* Open reports and layouts from the ForNAV designer

 ## Execution
 Duration: